apasco-chwy/DEE-7143-Manual-Client-Import/README.md

 <details>

 <br>

--What's the exact format for ISR to convert into ?
+Important to be transparent with clinics that this migration does not solve their problem - they still need to double enter all new client data.
+Setting expectations is important for a solution that does not entirely solve the problem.
 -What are the requirements
--how to use this tool at the command line
+-how to execute this tool at the command line
 </details>